balena-io-experimental/data-relay/README.md

 - **Messaging**: Send/Receive messages with the cloud
 - **Multiple cloud providers**: Send to AWS, Azure or Google Cloud.

-## Setup and configuration

-Running this project is as simple as including it in a docker compose file.

 ## Documentation

 Head over to our [docs](docs/) to see how to get started and understand how it works.